 Like all vaccines, the influenza vaccine only gives a temporary artificial immunity and, in the case of flu shots, that temporary artificial immunity is confined to the influenza virus strains contained in the vaccine.
 The only way to get more complete and longer lasting immunity to a strain of type A or B influenza is to recover from the illness.
 Natural immunity to a particular strain of influenza can be protective against severe illness symptoms if that strain or a closely related strain circulates in the future.

 However, the flu vaccine only provides temporary immunity to selected type A and B strains and those strains may or may not be prevalent each year.
-Since 2010, U.S. public health officials have directed doctors to give every American over six months old a flu shot every year, whether or not they are healthy or at high risk for influenza complications.138 139
+Since 2010, U.S. public health officials have directed doctors to give every American over six months old a flu shot every year, whether or not they are healthy or at high risk for influenza complications.143 144

-In 2016, CDC officials advised against use of the live attenuated nasal influenza vaccine based on effectiveness data collected between 2013 and 2016 that showed LAIV vaccine to be only three percent effective against any influenza virus in children ages two to 17.146
+In 2016, CDC officials advised against use of the live attenuated nasal influenza vaccine based on effectiveness data collected between 2013 and 2016 that showed LAIV vaccine to be only three percent effective against any influenza virus in children ages two to 17.151 However, in February 2018, CDC officials voted to approve that a new formulation of LAIV be added as an option when appropriate for the upcoming 2018-2019.
+Vaccine efficacy studies on whether or not this new formulation of FluMist have not been completed and this approval was based on data analysis provided by the manufacturer.152

 The Cochrane Collaboration’s 2014 review of the medical literature on influenza vaccine noted bias in the publication of influenza vaccine research on effectiveness and safety: